App-Tunes/ElevenTunes/README.md

 **Branching**: Branching types are used to group the primary representation and some secondary representations.
 Secondary represenatations may be used to query additional content.
 **Playlist**: A playlist is an object that can refer to tracks and other playlists in meaningful ways.
 Perhaps counter to tradition, a playlist is not only a list of tracks by some user - it might be any meaningful track or playlist collection, including folders, artists, albums or users.
-**Playlist**: Representation of some media.
+**Track**: Representation of some media.
 When played, it is asked to represent itself as an audio emitter.

 ### Player
 Playing media files is offloaded into a hierarchy of responsibility.
 In order: